 What is student loan forgiveness?

-Though this does not erase your school debt, it can forgive it.
+Though student loan forgiveness does not erase your school debt, it can forgive it.
 Your student debt won’t vanish at the snap of your fingers, but it can make your life much easier.

 After 10 years or 120 payments, you may qualify for complete student loan forgiveness through the Public Service Loan Forgiveness (PSLF) program.
-This is much better than the 20-25 year forgiveness offered.
+This is much better than the 20-25 year forgiveness offered previously.
 Through PSLF, there is no budget cap on the amount of debt forgiven.

 Since this program began in 2007, borrowers have only managed to qualify as recently as October 2017.
 Since then, approval rates have not been promising.

 Approximately 0.5% of applicants are awarded with student loan forgiveness.
 However, even though only 300 borrowers have been allotted public service loan forgiveness, we can expect higher numbers in years to come as borrowers learn the proper program requirements.